tatianegercina/FinTech/01-Lesson-Plans/02-Python/3/LessonPlan.md

 Use the [slides](https://docs.google.com/presentation/d/1OUvK19EjgPd3WQ7ioMV5Gb5tuNkbXuNSvsrpjkFhnss/edit#slide=id.g57c97b9346_4_1) to review the class objectives.

-Use the solution file to perform a live coding session and quickly recap concepts learned in previous classes.
+Use the solution file to perform a live coding session, and quickly recap concepts learned in previous classes.
 During the session, ask the following questions:

 - What are variables?